SamRF13/19-TextEditorPWA/README.md

 This is a text editor that you can run from your browser.

+Instructions:

+1.- On your terminal use the command npm run install

+2.- Then use npm run start:dev

+3.- Open the appropiate localhost.

 Screenshot. <img width="1421" alt="Screen Shot 2023-05-21 at 2 18 09" src="https://github.com/SamRF13/19-TextEditorPWA/assets/117396618/f3ded3c9-e034-4e11-b8aa-85ace0ffa112">